 Share splitting is a private arrangement to divide a weekly Stearns Farm share for an entire season with someone who is not an enrolled sharer.
 Some share splitters divide the produce every week, while others may assign some pickup weeks to one party and some to the other.
 Please note that the weekly distributions are assembled with one household in mind, and the volume and variety of produce changes from week to week.
 Especially if splitters alternate their pickups by week, they may not receive certain crops, or they may receive a different quantity, than their partners.

-The enrolled sharer—whichever party signs up for and buys the share—is responsible for getting reimbursed by the other party for their portion.
+Whichever party signs up for and buys the share is responsible for getting reimbursed by the other party for their portion.
 Share splitters may also divide up the required work hours.

 You are not splitting a share if you have someone pick up your share due to an unexpected event or while you are vacationing, or if you occasionally give extra produce from your share to someone else.